 Risky: These are the existing contacts but are not safe to send as those accounts lack engagements.

-Invalid: These are the non-existing or expired contacts, and we should never send any emails to these.
-These will get bounced for sure.
+Invalid: These are the non-existing or expired contacts, and we are not suggested to send emails to them.
+They get bounced for sure.

 vi.
 Stay away from Email Bounces